Cayo Coco, Cuba

 Unfortunately, to discover the real Cuba, you should opt to purchase one of the excursions offered by tour operators at your hotel.
-Cayo Guillermo is a small isolated island which is connected to the main island of Cuba by a dam in the sea of more than 27 kilometers.
-The nearest village is located 105 kms Moron.
+Cayo Guillermo is a small isolated island which is connected to the main island of Cuba by a dam in the sea of more than 17 kilometers.
+The nearest village is located 105 km Moron.
 It is impossible to reach by scooter nor bicycle.

-Moron is the village that most hotel employees live.
-Besides, to facilitate transfers, the Cuban government began a construction of several thousand rooms near the toll station at the entrance of the long causeway called « Pedraplen ».
+Moron is the village that the hotel employees live.
+To facilitate transfers, the Cuban government built several thousand rooms near the toll station at the entrance of the long causeway called « Pedraplen ».

 Note that the marine excursions include bus transfers between hotels and the marina.
 The new dolphinarium is now open in the Cayo Guillermo.
 It is located near the marina.
 Before, people had to go to Cienfuegos.
 Several hours drive from the hotel.
 There is also another dolphinarium located in Cayo Ensenachos.